Investigators say teen hid in school's restroom ceiling to spy on girls

 “That's violating our privacy we’re in there to do our business and leave,” said Roman.

-Investigators said the teen was being held at the juvenile detention center Thursday night.
+Investigators said the teen was being held at a juvenile detention center Thursday night.

 School officials sent notices to parents Thursday informing them that there had been a situation at the school, and it was being handled.